ZakBrinlee/ZakBrinlee/README.md

 </div>
 <br />

-I am a senior software engineer with a passion for building high-quality software.
-I have experience in a variety of technologies and languages, but I specialize in frontend development.
-I am always looking for new opportunities to learn and grow as a developer.
+I am a senior software engineer with experience in various technologies and languages, specializing in front-end development.
+I am a passionate engineer working to be better than the day before through consistent learning and growth of myself and my skills.
 I enjoy the challenge of solving complex problems and the collaboration that goes into software development.
+I am always looking for new opportunities to learn and grow, so if you have a project I would be a good fit for, please reach out!
+I have been a college Tutor and Teaching Assistant for three years and have enjoyed helping others learn and grow in software development.
+I am actively seeking part-time college teaching opportunities in Seattle and full-time consultant, software engineering, or solution architect roles!

 - 🌐 Portfolio website coming soon!
 - 📖 Studied Software Development at Seattle Central College
 - 👨🏻‍🎓 Studied Application Development at North Seattle College
-- 📚 Currently volunteering as a TA/Tutor at Seattle Central College
+- 📚 Volunteer TA/Tutor at Seattle Central College
 - 🔭 I’m currently working on the planning stage for a web application that utilizes AWS to convert text to a speech in a different language. (dynamic language dictionary)
 - 🌱 I’m currently learning AWS Cloud Services to take the AWS Solution Architect Associate exam
 - 🧑‍🤝‍🧑 I’m looking to collaborate on anything PWA or mobile that helps solve a daily problem.
-- ⚡ Fun fact: I am actively learning cantonese and would enjoy practicing with others, especially with code!
+- ⚡ Fun fact: I am actively learning Cantonese and would enjoy practicing with others, especially with code!

 <div align="center">
   <a href="mailto:zak.brinlee@gmail.com">